 If travel and lodging costs too much, look into hiring a local crew in each location.
 Because of successful incentive programs, many states besides New York and California have vibrant film production communities with experienced behind the camera talent.
 Georgia, for instance, has a stellar incentives program.

 Be aware: complying with employment regulations on multi-state film shoot can be a daunting undertaking.
-You’ll need to make sure your budget can handle the differences in minimum wages state-to-state, and that your liquid cash flow is extremely well managed in case you find yourself having to cut checks in multiple states at once.
+You’ll need to make sure your film payroll budget can handle the differences in minimum wages state-to-state, and that your liquid cash flow is extremely well managed in case you find yourself having to cut checks in multiple states at once.

 Additionally, your multi-state documentary shoot might want to look into budgeting for unit production managers (UPMs) in each state.

-UPMs are in charge of many “below the line” costs, and need to be well versed in local regulations so that they can negotiate and hire crew members without running afoul of any legislation.
+UPMs are in charge of many “below the line” costs, and need to be well versed in local regulations so that they can negotiate and hire crew members without running afoul of any film payroll legislation.

 So while a UPM in Nevada will know their way around the rules in their slice of desert, that same UPM might find themselves out of their depth if your shoot hits the road to work in Mississippi and Florida.